DDoctorzeus/DockTunnel/README.md

 **Why did I make this?**

-Several devices in my home lack the processor speed and in particular the single-thread performance needed to handle moderate to high data throughput, especially when encrypting proxy traffic before sending it through the VPN tunnel.
-Offloading this task allowed multiple devices on my home network to access the VPN simultaneously without hitting a performance bottleneck.
+Several devices in my home lack the processor speed (in particular the single-thread performance needed to handle moderate to high data throughput) to be encrypted to be sent over the VPN: Offloading this task allowed multiple devices on my home network to access the VPN simultaneously without hitting a performance bottleneck.

 ---